The objectives of the U3A are:

 2. To provide facilities for leisure time and recreational activities with the object of improving the conditions of life for the above persons in the interests of their social welfare.

-Click on this link to visit the Third Age Trust’s website to see the Mission Statement (aims and objectives) of the Third Age Trust the national body for U3A’s
+Click on this link to visit the Third Age Trust’s website to see the vision and mission of the Third Age Trust the national body for U3As

 At the first AGM of Beeston U3A, the members will elect a committee of between 7 and 12 of their number to run the organisation for the forthcoming year, including Chairman, Vice Chairman, Treasurer, Membership Secretary and Group Coordinator.
 The committee consists of these officers plus between 1 and 5 other members duly elected.